Keyboard shortcuts

 Background

-The background option determines the color of the background of the waywall window.
+The background or background_png option determines the background of the waywall window. background_png specifies the path to a PNG file, otherwise background determines the solid color background.
 The background is only visible while the Minecraft window does not occupy the entire waywall window (e.g. while using Thin BT or boat eye.)

 Cursor theme